 This component deactivates the gas when the pilot light goes out.
 You also need to know that several instances may cause the thermocouple not to detect the flame in your gas furnace.

-When the component isn’t able to detect the flame, it will close the gas valve and prevent a gas leak in your home.
+When the component can’t detect the flame, it will close the gas valve and prevent a gas leak in your home.
 Some of the issues that may cause the furnace pilot light to keep going out include:

 - The thermocouple may be deformed – Another reason is that the thermocouple in your gas furnace may be bent or deformed if it’s too old.
 The deformity may cause a small portion of the thermocouple to be prevented from coming into contact with the flame.
 Therefore, this is a common cause of pilot light deactivation problems.